getify/You-Dont-Know-JS/up & going/ch2.md

 * `{ }`, `{ a: 42 }` (objects)
 * `function foo() { .. }` (functions)

 It's important to remember that a non-`boolean` value only follows this "truthy"/"falsy" coercion if it's actually coerced to a `boolean`.
-It's not all that difficult to confuse yourself with a situation that seems like it's coercing to a value to a `boolean` when it's not.
+It's not all that difficult to confuse yourself with a situation that seems like it's coercing a value to a `boolean` when it's not.

 #### Equality